CaptainChicky/My-Repository-Overview/README.md

 There have been ![Visitor counter](http://profile-counter.glitch.me/CaptainChicky/count.svg) visits to my profile so far.

+#### GitHub to-do list
+1) Find the source for the visitor counter(profile-counter.glitch.me)
+2) Make a light theme-compatable readme.md for my userpage.
+3) Make polished releases on my own repos.
+) Fix all issues.

 ### Hi there!
 It's me, Chicky 😋!
 - 🛠 I am an ameatur coder.
 I dabble with Batch, VBScript and PowerShell, along with JavaScript and C#.
 Wanting to learn more languages and will try to find the time to do that 🤣.
 - 🐦 I am also science/bird enthusiast, an avid 🎹pianist/violinist🎻, and a hobby writer 📝.